Colt Starting Challenge USA

 Our National Finals Colt Starting Challenge Event will feature 6 unbroke horses and 6 Natural Horsemanship Trainers who will gentle, start, and ride these horses in just a few hours.
 These horses have never been saddled, bridled, nor ridden, however they are halter broke.

-On Sunday at 12pm, come and watch all 5 horse trainers work their horses at the same time.
+On Friday at 6 pm, come and watch all 6 horse trainers work their horses at the same time.
 They will have two 45 minute sessions to work with their horse in their round pen with a 10 minute break in between.
-Each Trainer will explain to the audience, one at a time, what they are doing and why as they work with their horse.
+Each Trainer will take a turn to explain to the audience what they are doing and why as they work with their horse.

-Then on Monday at 12pm, all 5 Trainers continue their work with their horses in the round pens.
-Some will choose to leave the round pens and ride their horse in the arena as they prepare their horsesfor the obstacle course.
+Then on Saturday at 6 pm, all 6 Trainers continue their work with their horses in the round pens.
+Some will choose to leave the round pens and ride their horse in the arena as they prepare their horses for the obstacle course.
 They will have two 30 minute sessions to work with their horse, with a 10 minute break in between.